2 euro cent coin: Design

 The coins are composed of copper-covered steel, with a diameter of 18.75 mm, a 1.67 mm thickness and a mass of 3.06 grams.
 The edges are smooth with a continuous groove running round the coin.
-This groove helps distinguish the 2-cent coin from the smooth 1- and 5-cent coins, as well as the U.S. penny, which has the same diameter.
+This groove helps the visually impaired to distinguish the 2-cent coin from the smooth 1-cent and 5-cent coins, as well as the U.S. penny, which has the same diameter.
 The coins have been used from 2002, though some are dated 1999 which is the year the euro was created as a currency, but not put into general circulation.

 Reverse (common) side

 The reverse was designed by Luc Luycx and displays a globe in the bottom right.
 The then-fifteen members of the EU are lightly highlighted and the northern half of Africa and the western half of Asia (including the Middle East) are shown.
 Six fine lines cut diagonally behind the globe from each side of the coin and have twelve stars at their ends (reflective of the flag of Europe).
 To the top left is a large number 2 followed, in smaller text, by the words "Euro Cent".
 The designer's initials, LL, appear to the right of the globe.

 Starting in 2017 coins from individual member states have started adjusting their common side design to a new version, identified by smaller and more rounded numeral "2" and longer lines outside of the stars at the coin's circumference.